Williams Diagnosis Story

 There are things called spinal headaches, and I’ve had one of those.
 It can happen; if it does, know it will be the worst headache you’ll ever have.

-That’s when they do a bone marrow biopsy or lumbar puncture, and the spot where they drew the spinal fluid from doesn’t completely close over, and it leaks onto nerves or something like that.
+That’s when they do a marrow biopsy or lumbar puncture, and the spot where they drew the spinal fluid from doesn’t completely close over, and it leaks onto nerves or something like that.
 It gives you an extremely severe headache.
 It makes you want to be in a bubble, like when you have a migraine.

-I’ve had a lot of lumbar punctures and bone marrow biopsies, and I’ve only ever had one headache, so try not to worry about that too much.
+I’ve had a lot of lumbar punctures and marrow biopsies, and I’ve only ever had one headache, so try not to worry about that too much.

-The scan anxiety you get before the bone marrow biopsy you get before can be pretty bad, but the news you get after can be freeing because you understand your place and can plan your next steps.
+The scan anxiety you get before the marrow biopsy you get before can be pretty bad, but the news you get after can be freeing because you understand your place and can plan your next steps.

 How did you deal with “scanxiety”?